HarvardMapCollection/tutorials/qgis/join/index.md

 ## Why do we join?

 Often, spreadsheets contain useful information we want to map.
-GIS software, however, does not know how to translate a spreadsheet without any *inherent spatial information* (such as point coordinates) into a visal map.
+GIS software, however, does not know how to translate a spreadsheet without any *inherent spatial information* (such as point coordinates) into a visual map.

 Take, for instance, [this spreadsheet](https://www.mass.gov/info-details/archive-of-covid-19-cases-in-massachusetts) of weekly COVID rates for each town in Massachusetts for the week of January 26, 2022.